Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ## Non-Primitive Data Types

-We will now discuss the non-primitive data types in kotlin :
+The following are non-primitive data types in Kotlin :

 -Arrays
 -String